luxonis/depthai-spi-api/README.md

 static const uint8_t START_BYTE_MAGIC = 0b10101010;
 static const uint8_t END_BYTE_MAGIC = 0b00000000;
 ```

+### SPI implementation

+When implementing SPI communication between OAK SOM and another device, make sure to follow the notes below.
+Reference implementation (for ESP32) can [be found here](common/esp32_spi_impl.c).

+- Mode should be SPI Mode 1
+- CS should be enabled pre and post transaction for a couple extra cycles
+- Clock speed 4MHz works more reliably than higher.
+- On MX side, the interrupt pin is set to `MXIO34` (On ref implementation with ESP32 that pin is connected to ESP32 GPIO2)
+- `GET_SIZE` should return the size of the message buffer and `GET_METASIZE` the size of the accompanying metadata.
+Unless you receive `0xFFFFFFFF` (uint32_t), which indicates "no message"

 ## SPI Messaging
 On top of this we have a layer called SPI messaging.
 This code defines the following:
 * A list of a supported commands,